LucasHSchuber/fotografportalen_winmac/README.md

 ## Database Description
 The SQLITE database used in the software comprises several tables, each serving a specific purpose:
-- **Users:** Stores information about users, including their email, name, password, and other relevant details.
+- **users:** Stores information about users
-- **_Projects:** Contains data related to projects, such as project UUID, name, start date, and language.
+- **_projects:** Contains projects/jobs fetched from the company database and stored in this table locally for user to being able to see the projects/jobs even when offline.
-- **Projects:** Stores detailed information about each project, including project UUID, project name, photographer name, project date, type, and other project-specific details.
+- **projects:** Stores detailed information about each project
-- **Teams:** Stores data about teams, including team name, leader information, team size, and other relevant details.
+- **teams:** Stores data about teams, including team name, leader information, team size, and other relevant details.
-- **Teams_history:** Keeps track of historical data related to teams, allowing users to view past team configurations and changes.
+- **teams_history:** Keeps track of historical data related to teams, allowing users to view past team configurations and changes.
+- **ft_projects:** Tracks projects that have files thats's been uploaded to the FTP server
+- **ft_files:** A table that stores all files that have been uploading to the FTP server for each corresponding table.
+- **news:** Manages news entries, including their content and read status.
+- **knowledgebase:** Stores different kind of files (e.g. .pdf) for user to open and download in the application in offline mode.
+- **timereport:** Logs time reports for projects, including details on start and end times, expenses, and user association.
+- **schema_version:** Tracks database schema versions and their application timestamps fot the autoupdater to keep track of which updates have be applied to the database and not.

 ## Run software locally
 To run the software on your local machine, follow these steps: